 For this recipe, I started by basing my approach on the above,* but revisited a couple of the questions to see if the answer changed for shrimp cocktail.
 Most important was the question of the poaching medium itself.
 For his salad, Kenji found that the more traditional method of poaching shrimp in a court bouillon—an aromatic broth acidified with white wine and/or lemon juice—wasn't worth the effort, since the flavor improvement was largely lost once the shrimp were tossed with dressing and other salad ingredients.
 Instead, he found that a simple poaching liquid of water and citrus juice worked just as well.
 I wanted to find out if a court bouillon might actually be worth using in the case of shrimp cocktail, where the shrimp are really the main event.

-*If you're wondering about cooking the shrimp sous vide, we're working on a recipe now, so stay tuned.
+*If you're wondering about cooking the shrimp sous vide, we've perfected that too.

 I prepared several batches of my own poached shrimp, using the dry brine and the start-cold cooking method, testing a true court bouillon against just water and citrus juice, as well as comparing shrimp cooked shell-on and shelled.

 Just as Kenji found in his tests, I found that the shrimp cooked in a court bouillon were more flavorful than those cooked in just water and citrus.
 In this case, that flavor held even after they were dipped in cocktail sauce.
 In the case of shrimp cocktail, a court bouillon is your best bet.